 Biography: Mr. Rupp has been Chairman, President and Chief Executive Officer of Olin Corporation since 2005.
 Prior to his election as Chairman, Mr. Rupp was President and Chief Executive Officer of Olin from 2002 to 2005.
 Prior to 2002, Mr. Rupp served in various positions with Olin, which he originally joined in 1972.
-Olin is a \$1.6 billion NYSE-traded basic materials company concentrated in chemicals and ammunition.
+Olin is a \$2.0 billion NYSE-traded basic materials company concentrated in chemicals and ammunition.
+Mr. Rupp holds a bachelor's degree in metallurgical engineering from the University of Missouri, Rolla.

-Key Attributes, Experience, and Skills: As the Chairman and CEO of Olin, Mr. Rupp has amassed strong corporate governance expertise, public company management experience, and solid financial acumen.
+Key Attributes, Experience, and Skills: As the CEO of Olin, Mr. Rupp has amassed strong corporate governance expertise, public company management experience, and solid financial acumen.
 He also brings a wealth of experience in operations management, lean manufacturing processes, and mergers and acquisitions.
 In addition, he has gained extensive public board experience as a director of Olin since 2002.

-Other Directorships Since 2006: Mr. Rupp served as a director of Olin Corporation from 2002 to 2005, and has been Chairman of Olin's board since 2005.
+Other Directorships Since 2007: Mr. Rupp served as a director of Olin Corporation from 2002 to 2005, and has been Chairman of Olin's board since 2005.
 He also served as a director of Quanex Corporation from 2007 until its merger with Gerdau in April 2008.
+Mr. Rupp also serves on the board of privately-held Dot Foods.

-CURTIS STEVENS, age 59
+CURTIS STEVENS, age 60

-Biography: Mr. Stevens is currently the Executive Vice President and Chief Operating Officer of Louisiana-Pacific Corporation, a \$1.4 billion NYSE-traded building materials manufacturer.
-Mr. Stevens has served as CFO of Louisiana Pacific since 1997, and as Executive Vice President, Administration, since 2002.
+Biography: Mr. Stevens is currently the Chief Executive Officer and a director of Louisiana-Pacific Corporation, a \$1.4 billion NYSE traded building materials manufacturer.
+Prior to becoming CEO in May 2012, Mr. Stevens served as Louisiana Pacific's Chief Operating Officer and Executive Vice President beginning in December 2011.
+Prior to assuming the role of Chief Operating Officer, Mr. Stevens served as CFO of Louisiana Pacific since 1997, and as Executive Vice President, Administration, since 2002.
 Prior to joining Louisiana Pacific, Mr. Stevens served for 14 years in various financial and operational positions at Planar Systems, a flat-panel display products manufacturer.
 Mr. Stevens holds a B.A. in Economics and an M.B.A in Management from the University of California at Los Angeles.

-Key Attributes, Experience, and Skills: Through his roles as COO and CFO of Louisiana Pacific, Mr. Stevens has acquired broad experience in the building products industry.
+Key Attributes, Experience, and Skills: Through his role as CFO of Louisiana Pacific, Mr. Stevens has acquired broad experience in the building products industry.
 He also possesses a strong background in accounting and finance, as well as extensive expertise in information technology and supply chain management, strategy development, and public company issues.
 Further, Louisiana Pacific's international operations have provided Mr. Stevens with strong international business experience.